toggledbits/node-red-contrib-ezlo/README.md

 ### `ezlo house mode` node

 The *ezlo house mode* node provides information about the current (and pending, optionally) house mode, and can change the house mode.

 The output of the node can be in one of four forms (you choose one):

 * Current only, name (string) &mdash; the output sends the current house mode name only as a string when it changes;
 * Current only, ID (number) &mdash; the output sends the current house mode ID only as a number when it changes;
 * Current only, ID and name (object) &mdash; the output sends the current house mode ID and name in an object of the form: `{ "id": 1, "name": "Home" }`
-* Current and Pending (objects) &mdash; when the house mode change starts, an object of the first form shown below is sent; when the change completes (or is cancelled), an object of the second form is sent:
+* Current and Pending (objects) &mdash; when the house mode change starts, an object with the current and pending modes is sent to the output:

         {
             "action": "changing",
             "from": {
                 "id": 1, "name": "Home"
             },
             "to": {
                 "id": 2, "name": "Away"
             }
         }

+    When a house mode change completes (or is cancelled), an object of this form is sent to the output:

         {
             "action": "current",
             "current": {
                 "id": 1, "name": "Away"
             }
         }

 The input of the *ezlo house mode* node accepts either a numeric house mode ID or string mode name as its payload, and will initiate a change with the hub to the given mode.
-If an object of the form `{ "action": "cancel" }` is presented at the input, the node will attempt to cancel any pending house mode change.
+If an object of the form `{ "action": "cancel" }` is given as the input payload, the node will attempt to cancel any pending house mode change.
 If there no payload (or an empty payload) presented on a message to the input, the node will respond by sending the current mode to the output (in the form configured).

 ### `ezlo hub` node